baggiovictor/calculator-python/README.md

-# calculator-python
+# Python calculator

-Calculadora desenvolvida com Python e tklist
+Calculator developed with Python and tklist